utviklern/CA_RAINYDAYS_2023-09-29_FP/README.md

 - Checkout complete

 Since this was my first project, i had a lot of trouble getting elements where i wanted them to be.
-This was especialy true with the mobile navbar. i choose to make that in a "app" kind of way, which is untraditional, but fun.
+This was especialy true with the mobile navbar. i choose to make that in a "app" kind of way, which is untraditional, but fun. eache page has a parralax in header that makes a nice effect.

 all in all i learned a lot from this project.